-Today it is the Down’s people who cannot be happy: tomorrow it may be the deaf, the bald, the slightly overweight, or families with children, or the terminally ill, or those taking drugs for anxiety, who not allowed to be happy, because it is considered that they may make those without children or those with depression feel guilty.
+Today it is the Down's people who cannot be happy: tomorrow it may be the deaf, the bald, the slightly overweight, or families with children, or the terminally ill, or those taking drugs for anxiety, who are not allowed to be happy, because it is considered that they may make those without children or those with depression feel guilty.

 In the past, discrimination was based on skin color, accent or region of origin; today it is based on a-sometimes even erroneous-prenatal test.

 Today, in a first world in which these people-who in the past would often never leave their homes-can finish a university course, work, live alone, compete in sports worldwide, are fashion models, even help to take care of their families, they want to lock them up again simply because they are different.
 Because they show that yes, the variety in the world is a richness; that they too, like you and me, can make this world better.